jaredbarranco/radiant-car-dealership/readme.md

 See either ./1_carDealershipQuestion.sql or https://sqlize.online/s/XR for an online playground version.

 When complete, copy/paste your updates to the bottom of 1_carDealershipQuestion.sql and save the file.
+Commit your changes.

 ### Project 2 - Schema and API
 The customer's website needs to be enhanced to display the number of vehicles in stock.
 A current version of their API Specification Document is located at ./2_radiantCarDealers-API.yml.